department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

  - Users do not think they will receive a lot of updates and visibility into the claim process.
 They think VA will only get in contact when they need info/records, and then get in touch again, when the claim is processed and their decision is made.

 ## Additional Insights
- - One users suggested that the VA homepage should have a fifth tile for Service Members that are about to separate: “I am about to separate - what should I do now?”
+ - One users suggested that the VA.gov homepage should have a fifth tile for Service Members that are about to separate: “I am about to separate - what should I do now?”
  - One user believes that the text about supporting evidence requirements on the Content page could overwhelm/scare some users away.
- - One user argue that many Service Members have so many documents that they will actually need help from a VSO in order to submit everything correctly.
+ - One user argue that most Service Members have so many documents to file, that they will actually need help from a VSO in order to submit everything correctly.
 - The "Upload evidence" page might not be necessary: Service treatment records are automatically included, private medical records could be handled by VA, and lay man statements are not necessary.
  - Most users think they would use a VSO for a BDD process.